 Open Burning is regulated by Wisconsin Administrative Code sections NR 502.11 and NR 429.04.
 These sections primarily deal with WHO is allowed to burn and WHAT they are allowed to burn.
 Some areas of Wisconsin are further regulated as to WHEN burning is allowed through a requirement for a Wisconsin DNR burning permit.
 While the Town of Cottage Grove is not in one of these areas, Town of Cottage Grove Ordinance section 11.02 Outdoor and Open Burning does require a burning permit from the Town for any open burning.

-Please select from the following options to apply for your annual burning permit:
+Please select from the options below to apply for your annual burning permit.

 TOWN OF COTTAGE GROVE BURNING PERMIT CONDITIONS

 Open Burning means burning outside of an enclosure.
 This permit allows for burning of tree and plant waste materials generated on the property.
 Once you have your annual permit, call the fire department burn line (608-839-5021 ext.
 112 or menu option 1) or visit the fire department web site (http://www.cottagegrovefire.org/burn-permits.html) to check for any burning restrictions prior to burning on the day of the burn. *As a courtesy, permit holders planning to burn an area exceeding 5 acres in size are asked to leave a message on the burn line to inform the fire department of their plans.All open burning must be reduced to a campfire by sunset.

 A campfire is a small fire in a fire pit or surrounded by a fire ring intended for recreation or cooking.
 All campfires shall be extinguished by 10:00 P.M. on Sunday thru Thursday and 11:00 P.M. on Friday or Saturday, or shall be extinguished immediately upon the request of a neighbor due to smoke causing a nuisance on the neighboring property.